Ysgrifennu · Writing

 8 min read

-Hempcrete: The Carbon-Negative Building Material Wales Is Ignoring
+Hempcrete: The Building Material Wales Is Ignoring

 Industrial hemp fibre has a credible role in low-carbon Welsh construction.
 The supply chain question has always preceded the materials question.